riyanhax/amzfunstuff/utils/products/README.md

 * delete separate json files

+* run `make finalMoveImages-thisiswhyimbroke` to move new images from `cleaned/images` to `assets/images`

-* delete the old products/images in assets folder and move the data(with affiliate id) into it
+* run `make  finalMoveProducts-thisiswhyimbroke` to delete the old folder structure under `assets/products` folder and move the newly created folder structure (with affiliate id) into it

 * run `make deployProduction` to deploy to production